FossifyOrg/.github/profile/README.md

-# Welcome to Fossify! 👋
+# 👋 Hey there!
+Welcome to Fossify!

-Explore and contribute to the Fossify project right here.
-Get involved, share ideas, and make an impact:
+Fossify is all about community-backed, open-source, and ad-free mobile apps.
+A fork of the @SimpleMobileTools, which is no longer maintained, and we're here to continue the legacy, bringing simple and private tech to everyone.

 For general issues affecting the entire project, check out [general issues](https://github.com/FossifyOrg/General-Discussion/issues).
 Engage in discussions about various aspects of the project at [general discussions](https://github.com/FossifyOrg/General-Discussion/discussions).